zarvhq/developers/en/index.md

 hero:
   # name: Zarv Developers
   text: Built to protect.
 Designed for trust.
-  tagline: Zarv is a AI-powered risk management platform that helps organizations identify, assess, and mitigate risks in real-time.
+  tagline: Zarv is a AI-powered risk management platform helps organizations to identify, assess, and mitigate risks in real-time.
   actions:
     - theme: brand
       text: Quickstart